 Monday thru Friday .
 8:00 AM - 5:00 PM EST

-It’s not like major medical coverage because it pays policyholders cash benefits when they’re sick or injured to help protect their financial security and way of life.
+It’s not like major medical insurance because it pays policyholders cash benefits when they’re sick or injured to help protect their financial security and way of life.

-Aflac pays policyholders directly, unless otherwise assigned, to help provide for out-of-pocket expenses such as travel costs for treatment, mortgage or bill payments while you’re out of work, child care or other unexpected costs.
+Aflac pays policyholders directly, unless otherwise assigned, to help with out-of-pocket expenses such as travel costs for treatment, mortgage or bill payments while you’re out of work, child care or other unexpected costs.

-Major medical pays doctors and hospitals for covered expenses, such as treatments, procedures and prescriptions.
+Major medical plans pay doctors and hospitals for covered expenses, such as treatments, procedures and prescriptions.

-Aflac is portable, even if your employment changes.
+Most Aflac plans are portable, even if your employment changes.

 Major medical isn’t transferable when you change jobs or become unemployed.

-Aflac pays you regardless of what your major medical plan pays.
+Aflac pays you for covered claims regardless of what your major medical plan pays.

 Major medical coordinates with multiple plans to determine the claims paid.

-Aflac policies are considered HIPAA excepted benefits because they are not major medical health coverage.
+Aflac policies are considered HIPAA excepted benefits because they are not major medical health insurance.
 This means they are offered separately from major medical coverage and are not an integral part of an individual’s health plan.
-Being excepted, these benefits are generally excluded from rules and regulations designed for major medical coverage.1
+Being excepted, these benefits are generally excluded from rules and regulations designed for major medical insurance.1

-Reduces the financial impact of an accident by providing cash benefits.
+Reduces the financial impact of a covered accident by providing cash benefits.

 Helps with out-of-pocket costs if you experience a covered health event, such as a heart attack, stroke or paralysis.

-Provides a lump-sum cash benefit if you’re diagnosed or treated for a covered critical illness event, such as a heart attack, stroke or paralysis.
+Provides a lump-sum cash benefit if you’re diagnosed and treated for a covered critical illness event, such as a heart attack, stroke or paralysis.

-Eases the financial burden associated with hospital stays due to an accident or illness by providing cash benefits.
+Helps ease the financial burden associated with hospital stays due to a covered accident or illness by providing cash benefits.

-Provides benefits for periodic checkups and cleanings, X-rays, fillings, crowns and much more.
+Provides benefits for covered exams and cleanings, X-rays, fillings, crowns and much more.

-Helps with the costs of eye exams, treatments and vision correction materials.
+Helps with the costs of covered eye exams, treatments and vision correction materials.

-Provides a lump-sum cash benefit if you’re diagnosed with cancer.
+Provides a lump-sum cash benefit if you’re diagnosed with a covered cancer.

-Helps with the costs associated with cancer treatment.
+Helps with the costs associated with covered treatments.

-Provides you with a source of income if you’re disabled due to an accident or illness – it can even help with maternity leave.
+Provides you with a source of income if you’re disabled due to a covered accident or illness – it can even help with maternity leave.

-Helps with unexpected costs if something happens to you.
+Helps with unexpected costs if something happens to you or a covered dependent.